cytopia/coinwatch/README.md

 #### Option-1: amount and invest
 How many coins did you buy and how much money in total did you spent on that?

+This option is most useful when having done a real purchase.
+Enter the total money spent and the coins received.
+That way you don't have to calculate any market fees or transaction fees yourself.
 ```yml
 # Bought 0.4 coins
 # Total cost of that: 3742.35 $